Article

 The southern section of Minnesota’s MRT is defined by soaring river bluffs, exhilarating descents and spectacular riverfront scenery.
 There are numerous campsites, B&Bs, hotels and other places to stay along the route, so campers and glampers alike should feel at home.

-Plan a Family-Friendly Bike Camping Trip on the Sakatah Singing Hills Trail
+Sakatah Singing Hills Trail

 After another slow-moving morning at camp, pack up your tent and wave goodbye to Sakatah Lake State Park before riding back to Mankato to pick up your car.
 If your legs still feel fresh after the 25-mile ride back to Mankato, be sure to explore the scenic Red Jacket Trail nearby.
-Heading south from Mankato, the Red Jacket Trail offers up 13 miles of hillside rural scenery before reaching the village of Rapidan, where you can bike to the Dam Store for a slice of their famous pie.
+Heading south from Mankato, itl offers up 13 miles of hillside rural scenery before reaching the village of Rapidan, where you can bike to the Dam Store for a slice of their famous pie.

-Superior National Forest bikepacking biking
+4. Superior National Forest

 Superior National Forest bikepacking